AADIL812/Real-Time-Organ-Blood-Donation-Matching-Platform/README.md

 # Real-Time-Organ-Blood-Donation-Matching-Platform
 Timely access to matching organ or blood donors remains a critical healthcare challenge.
 Our solution is a smart platform that connects recipients with suitable donors using real-time medical compatibility data, geolocation, and urgency-based prioritization.
+It aims to save lives by enabling faster, safer, and more accessible transplants and transfusions.